blocknetdx/documentation/docs/service-nodes/setup.md

 		--8<-- "privkey-warning.md"

-	1. Create the input(s) needed for the Service Node collateral using the following command structure (**Note:** If you already have your inputs created for a Service Node(s) you can skip this step):
+	1. Create the input(s) needed for the Service Node collateral using the following command structure (**Note:** If you already have your inputs created for your Service Node(s) you can skip this step *and* the next step):
 		```
 		servicenodecreateinputs [NODE_ADDRESS] [NODE_COUNT] [INPUT_SIZE]
 		```